dfm/george/docs/user/modeling.rst

 Modeling protocol
 =================

+Hyperparameter optimization—and fitting more generally—has always been a sore point in the george API.

 In order to make hyperparameter optimization, george comes with a modeling language specification.
 To this end, any component of the model that is specified by parameters that we might want to fit should conform to a simple